Government of the Northern Province, Sri Lanka: Governor

 The Governor is appointed by the President of Sri Lanka for a period of five years.
 The Governor has the power to prorogue and dissolve the provincial council.
 The Governor appoints, from amongst the members of the provincial council, the Chief Minister and, on the advice of the Chief Minister, the remaining members of the Board of Ministers from amongst the members of the provincial council.

 The current Governor of the Northern Province G. A. Chandrasiri was appointed by President Mahinda Rajapaksa and took office on 12 July 2009.
 Major General Chandrasiri had previously been commander of Jaffna Security Forces, the regional army command for the Jaffna Peninsula.
 This has led to Chandrasiri being labelled a "military governor".
 Chandrasiri's military background and his open support for the United People's Freedom Alliance have resulted in the Tamil National Alliance and the United National Party calling for him to be replaced by a "civilian governor".

 Board of Ministers

 The Board of Ministers consists of the Chief Minister and up to four other ministers.
-The job of the Board of Ministers is to aid and advice Governor in the exercise of his functions.
+The job of the Board of Ministers is to aid and advise governor in the exercise of his functions.
 The Northern Province did not have a Board of Ministers until after the provincial council election in 2013.

 The current Board of Ministers consists of the Chief Minister and four ministers who took office in October 2013.
 The current Chief Minister C. V. Vigneswaran was appointed by Governor Chandrasiri on 1 October 2013.
 Vigneswaran took his chief ministerial oath in front of President Rajapaksa at the Presidential Secretariat on 7 October 2013.
 The four other ministers took their oaths in front of Vigneswaran at Veerasingam Hall on 11 October 2013.
 Vigneswaran took his ministerial oath in front of President Rajapaksa at the Presidential Secretariat on 17 October 2013.